Heerema renews contract with Kongsberg Digital in support of crane simulator

 Kongsberg Digital, a subsidiary of Kongsberg, has won a five-year contract extension with Heerema Marine Contractors (HMC) for system support of maritime simulation solutions and training.

-Kongsberg Digital confirmed on Monday that Heerema had renewed its Long-Term System Support Program (LTSSP) contract with the company for another five years.
+Kongsberg Digital confirmed on Monday that Heerema had renewed its Long-Term System Support Programme (LTSSP) contract with the company for another five years.
 This contract provides support to a K-Sim Offshore Crane simulation system, which features digital twins of HMC’s semi-submersible construction vessels, ships and barges.
 The simulation centre is located at the HMC headquarters in Leiden, the Netherlands.

 Jan Pieter de Vries, Manager Simulations and Visual Products at HMC Academy, remarked: “By renewing this LTSSP we are ensuring that our clients, offshore crew and project teams continue to benefit from the most advanced simulation-based training and project preparation on the market, simulating real-world scenarios.”